-In playwriting and screenwriting—a BA program offered by the Conservatory of Theatre Arts in collaboration with the School of Film and Media Studies—students learn to write for both the stage and the screen.
+In the playwriting and screenwriting BA program, students learn to write for both the stage and the screen.
 The curriculum also helps students to develop a sophisticated eye and gain a deeper understanding of the art and craft involved in making theatre and film.

 All students majoring in a discipline in the School of Film and Media Studies share core coursework and integrate their own interest in a particular form of art or media with studies in the social sciences or humanities.

-The School of Film and Media Studies also offers two minors, which are open to students in all disciplines: media, society, and the arts, and screenwriting.
-The latter program is offered in collaboration with the Conservatory of Theatre Arts.
+The School of Film and Media Studies also offers three minors, which are open to students in all disciplines: media, society, and the arts; playwriting; and screenwriting.

 Members of the School of Film and Media Studies faculty are dynamic, interdisciplinary scholars, successful artists, and innovative teachers.
 As working artists and scholars, they exhibit regularly at museums and art galleries; produce film, video, and new media; serve on the editorial boards of professional journals and the juries of major arts festivals; publish books and articles in scholarly journals across numerous disciplines; and are active members in national professional associations.

-Faculty members have exhibited at many prestigious museums, galleries, and festivals, including the Whitney Museum of American Art, Arte.Mov, Warhol Museum of Art, New Media When, Neuberger Museum of Art, Sonar Music and Multimedia Festival, Exit Art, Database Imaginary, Venice Biennale, Centre Pompidou, Berkeley Art Museum, New Museum Postmasters Gallery, and La Casa Encendida in Madrid.
-They have edited Emmy Award–winning television, independent films, and feature documentaries, and their work has appeared at the Cannes Festival, Berlin Film Festival, Sundance Film Festival, New York Lincoln Center, Robert Flaherty Film Festival, British Film Institute, Pacific Film Archive, New York Underground Film Festival, and Mix Fest.
+Faculty members have exhibited at many prestigious museums, galleries, and festivals, including the Whitney Museum of American Art, Arte.Mov, Warhol Museum of Art, MoMA PS1, New Media When, Neuberger Museum of Art, Sonar Music and Multimedia Festival, Exit Art, Database Imaginary, Venice Biennale, Centre Pompidou, Berkeley Art Museum, San Diego Museum of Art, Santa Fe Art Institute, New Museum Postmasters Gallery, and La Casa Encendida in Madrid.
+They have edited Emmy Award–winning television, independent films, and feature documentaries, and their work has appeared at the Cannes Festival, Berlin Film Festival, Sundance Film Festival, Anthology Film Archives, New York Lincoln Center, Robert Flaherty Film Festival, British Film Institute, Ann Arbor Film Festival, Pacific Film Archive, New York Underground Film Festival, and Mix Fest.

 The School of Film and Media Studies is located on the ground floor of the Music Building, with additional office and classroom space in the Humanities Building, the Social Sciences Building, and Natural Sciences Building.
-Facilities include digital editing studios, a physical computing lab, screening rooms, a sound stage, a mix studio, and a film equipment store.
+Facilities include digital editing studios, a physical computing lab, a printing lab, gallery spaces, screening rooms, a sound stage, a mix studio, and a film equipment store.